Cheque fraud: Combating cheque fraud

 These services help with external fraud but they do not help if there is internal fraud.
 If an employee sends information to the bank with fraudulent items, then the bank would not know to deny payment.
-A system of dual controls should be put into place in order to not allocate all capabilities to one person.
+A system of dual controls could be put into place in order to not allocate all capabilities to one person.

 Before the passage of the Check Clearing for the 21st Century Act, when cheques could take three or more days to clear, playing the float was fairly common practice in the US in otherwise-honest individuals who encountered emergencies right before payday.

 Circular and abandonment frauds are gradually being eliminated as cheques will clear in Bank B the same day they are deposited into Bank A, giving no time at all for non-existent funds to become available for withdrawal.
 With image-sharing technology, the funds that temporarily become available in Bank A's account are wiped out the same day.

 While there may still be some room for retail kiting, security measures taken by retail chains are helping reduce such incidents.
 Increasingly, more chains are limiting the amount of cash back received, the number of times cash back can be offered in a week or a given period of time, and obtaining transactional account balances before offering cash back, thereby denying it to those with low balances.
 For example, Walmart's policy is to determine account balances of those obtaining cash back, and some Safeway locations will not offer cash back on any accounts with balances under $250, even when funds are sufficient to cover the amount on the cheque.
 Customers who are noted to obtain cash back frequently are also investigated by the corporation to observe patterns.

 Some businesses will also use the cheque strictly as an informational device to automatically debit funds from the account, and will return the item to the customer thereafter.
 However, in the United States this is done through the ACH Network; though faster than traditional cheque clearing, contrary to popular belief the ACH Network is not instantaneous.
 Though this practice reduces the room for kiting (by reducing float), it does not always eliminate it.

+2024 Chase Bank glitch

+In August and September of 2024, a viral "money hack", which was actually a form of cheque fraud, circulated on TikTok claiming that Chase Bank account holders could give themselves large amounts of money by writing a cheque, cashing it, and quickly withdrawing the money from an ATM.
+This was not actually the result of a true glitch in the banking system but rather an exploitation of standard check float time.

+JPMorgan Chase, the parent company of Chase Bank, has sued people who withdrew money from its ATMs in this way.
+Of its first lawsuits, one concerns a person who deposited a counterfeit check for $335,000, then tried to withdraw over $290,000 in cash.